Amber Angell | DREAmS Lab

 About Amber Angell and the DREAmS Lab

 The Disparity Reduction and Equity in Autism Services (DREAmS) Lab is led by Amber Angell PhD, OTR/L. Our mission is to identify, measure, understand, and reduce disparities in autism diagnosis and services.
-Our overarching vision is to eliminate health disparities and achieve health equity for all individuals on the autism spectrum.
-We are a multidisciplinary team of researchers, clinicians, students, and volunteers, and we use a range of health services research methods and designs, including surveys, large data analysis of health records, in-depth qualitative methods, and mixed methods approaches.
-Our research focuses on groups of autistic people that are under-identified with autism, under-represented in research, and under-served in health systems.
-Current projects focus on autistic girls and women, Latinx autistic children and their families, and LGBTQIA+ autistic adults.
+We are a multidisciplinary team of researchers, clinicians, students, and volunteers, and we use a range of health services and clinical informatics research methods, and a participatory, community-engaged approach.
+Current projects focus on: 1) the autism ‘diagnostic odyssey’ for girls, 2) mental health services for autistic children and youth, and 3) gastrointestinal (GI) problems that co-occur with autism across the lifespan.

 About the residency